 Oxford English Dictionary

-The Federal Communications Commission, or FCC, used to restrict wireless providers like Comcast, Verizon, Cox or RCN, from 'throttling,' 'blocking,' or using 'paid prioritization.'
+Currently, the Federal Communications Commission, or FCC, restricts wireless providers like Comcast, Verizon, Cox or RCN, from 'throttling,' 'blocking,' or using 'paid prioritization.'
 It's the government's way of maintaining and protecting an 'open internet,' allowing consumers to decide how they surf the web.

-But the FCC voted 3-2 to repeal government peacekeeping--'Net Neutrality'--and allow wireless providers to have free reign of the internet.
-The FCC announced its decision on December 14.
+That could change on December 14, when the FCC will vote on whether to eliminate government peacekeeping--'Net Neutrality'--and allow wireless providers to have free reign of the internet.

 To understand why more than 22 million Americans have submitted comments against the repeal of Net Neutrality, it's important to define the key terms.